 From Cleveland Avenue, the church then relocated to E. 5th Avenue.
 Because of exponential growth and to accomplish the mission father church, it created the need for more space.
 It was here where Ephesus continued its active outreach to the community and sought to share the everlasting gospel to as many people who would hear.
 To further the mission of serving and sharing the gospel, the church relocated once again, this time it was to a building that was built on Sunbury Road in the northeast section of Columbus—where the church has been ministering for the last 30 years.
 As the mission continues to move forward, Ephesus continues to strive to be obedient to the call of God through witnessing and outreach.

 Currently, Ephesus Seventh-day Adventist Church continues to strive to do what it has been called to do, which is make disciples of Jesus Christ.
-At present, we attempt to do this in three main areas.
-We seek to: Energize in Worship, Engage in Ministry, and Effect in Community.
-In making disciples, we will introduce them to the power Jesus Christ and utilize our worship service as the entryway for people to experience that.
+At present, we attempt to do this by being the Hands and Feet of Jesus.
+In making disciples, we introduce them to the power Jesus Christ and utilize our worship service as the entryway for people to experience His love.
 We then desire to connect them to various ministries that will enable them to develop and help grow their relationship with the Lord.
 Lastly, we strive to be intentional about having an impact and be effective in the northeast section of the city of Columbus by the grace of God.